kabirsingh2004/university-search-app/README.md

 - Search for universities in India.
 - View search results with details like name, state/province, and web pages.
 - Mark universities as favorites and view them in a separate page.
-- Responsive design for both desktop and mobile devices.

 ## Technologies